 Assigned chapters should be read before class.
-Only quizzes done in-class will be counted.
+Only quizzes done while physically present in-class will be counted.
 Quizzes done remotely (outside of class) are considered academic misconduct and will be reported as such.

-Group Assignment 40%
+Group Assignment - 40%

 Students will work in groups of 6-8.
 Your group will choose a company and will complete a marketing plan for this company.
 The plan will include: 1) an external and internal environmental assessment including a SWOT analysis; 2) the setting of key Marketing Objectives; 3) developing Marketing Strategies; 4) developing an implementation plan.
-There are five due dates assigned to this project:
+See the Course Assessment above for due dates.